Satyendra Nath Bose

-The class of particles that obey Bose statistics, bosons, was named after Bose by Paul Dirac.
+The eponymous particles class described by Bose's statistics, bosons, were named by Paul Dirac.

 A polymath, he had a wide range of interests in varied fields, including physics, mathematics, chemistry, biology, mineralogy, philosophy, arts, literature, and music.
-He served on many research and development committees in sovereign India.
+He served on many research and development committees in India after independence.

 Early life

 Bose was born in Calcutta (now Kolkata), the eldest of seven children in a Bengali Kayastha family.
-He was the only son, with six sisters after him.
+Bose's father was Surendra Nath.
+Bose's mother was (Smt.)
+Amodini Debi.
+Surendra was an accountant and worked in East India Railways.
+Bose was the only son, with six sisters after him.
 His ancestral home was in the village Bara Jagulia, in the district of Nadia, in the Bengal Presidency.
 His schooling began at the age of five, near his home.
 When his family moved to Goabagan, he was admitted into the New Indian School.
 In his final year of school, he was admitted into the Hindu School.
 He passed his entrance examination (matriculation) in 1909 and stood fifth in the order of merit.
-He next joined the intermediate science course at the Presidency College, Calcutta, where his teachers included Jagadish Chandra Bose, Sarada Prasanna Das, and Prafulla Chandra Ray.
+He then joined the intermediate science course at the Presidency College, Calcutta, where his teachers included Jagadish Chandra Bose, Sarada Prasanna Das, and Prafulla Chandra Ray.